-The Intelligent Systems and Structures Research Lab (iSSRL) is located in the Department of Mechanical and Aerospace Engineering at NC State University.
-The lab is directed by Associate Professor Matthew Bryant and focuses on enabling novel dynamic and mechatronic systems for energy, aerospace, actuation, and control applications.
-Our multi-disciplinary research interests include smart materials, ambient energy harvesting, adaptive structures, fluid-structure interaction, robot mobility, and bio-inspired engineering design.
+The Intelligent Systems and Structures Research Lab, directed by Dr. Matthew Bryant, is part of the Department of Mechanical and Aerospace Engineering at North Carolina State University.
+The iSSRL focuses enabling novel dynamic and mechatronic systems for energy, aerospace, actuation, and control applications with specific research interests in smart materials, ambient energy harvesting, adaptive structures, fluid-structure interaction, robot mobility, and bio-inspired engineering design.

 Aeroelastic Limit Cycle Oscillation (LCO) Modulation and Annihilation